Black Lives Matter flag becomes issue in Florida community

 Homeowners associations can wield wide power over their communities — from preserving the architectural character of their neighborhoods to dictating paint colors and garden choices.
 Homeowners associations in Phoenix and Houston ordered residents to take down their flags.

 But Mickle, who is Black, asserts that the association went too far when it went after his flag.
-He has no intention of taking it down, and this week he filed a federal lawsuit asserting that his civil rights were violated.
+He has no intention of taking it down, and asserts in his lawsuit that his civil rights were violated.

 In a one-page letter, the homeowners association ordered Mickle to take down his flag within 24 hours.